bazelbuild/proposals/designs/2022-08-03-platforms-on-targets.md

 Stage 3 may be delayed or dropped based on the progress with the first two, and whether or not users need this feature.

+Bazel will support specifying a single platform per target.
+Some build rules (such as builds for Android or iOS) allow builds for so-called "fat" binaries with multiple CPU architectures.
+These rules will need their own support for these richer sets of platforms, presumably via their own flags and attributes, and will not be handled via this proposal.

 ## Syntax

 To support declaring platforms on targets, a new attribute will be added to